 Fred brought Jann and their precious baby daughter Suzanne back home to California in 1959, where he taught at and was later principal of Martin Memorial School, on the grounds of Springville County Hospital.
 Fred and Jann built their dream house on La Paloma drive in Springville.
 After the hospital population declined, Fred taught science at Porterville High School and was head of the Agriculture Department at Porterville College for two years.
 Sons Scott (1961) Patrick (1964) and Barry (1965) were born in these wonderful, happy years.
 During the summers of 1960 through 1965, Fred was the fire guard for the U.S. Forest Service in Mineral King, which allowed him to hike, fish and swap stories with campers all summer long.

 Fred was an adventurer, and in 1968, he and Jann ventured to Belo Horizonte, Brazil, where they taught and Fred was principal of the American Cooperative School.
-They returned to the U.S. in 1970, and joined the family religious of Cultural Affairs.
+They returned to the U.S. in 1970, and joined the staff of the Institute of Cultural Affairs.
 During the next five and a half years, they were assigned to San Francisco, Chicago, St. Louis, Japan, Korea and Hong Kong, teaching adult seminars and doing community development work.

 In 1976, they returned to California to be near Fred’s aging parents.
 Fred and Jann started teaching for Lindsay Unified School District.
 Fred taught science and social studies at Steve Garvey Junior High, Lindsay High School and Grove High School.
 As a teacher, he was memorable and was loved by many students, who never failed to greet him warmly in his later years.
 His face lit up during his final hospital stay when one of the nurses remembered having been in his class.
 Fred worked for the job corps during the summers, leading young people in doing housing rehab and other community service.